 We would appreciate it if children requiring supervision were left at home.
 Their presence is not always appropriate to the private and personal nature of a gynecologic exam.
 Nursing infants are, of course, welcome.

 Length of Visit

 We will make every effort to keep your initial exam and consult time to within 90 minutes.
-On occasion, an emergency or delivery may prolong this.
+On occasion, an emergency may prolong this.

 Please refrain from bringing food or beverages to the office except baby bottles.

 Dr. Brown’s surgery day is Wednesday.
 Monday, Tuesday, Thursday, and Friday every other week he is scheduled to see patients in the office.
 We have trained clinical staff available every day of the week to answer questions, emergency orders, prescriptions, etc. After hours, lunchtime, and on weekends a call schedule is arranged so Dr. Brown will be available for emergencies.

 If an appointment has been set aside for you.
 If you are unable to keep this appointment, please let us know as soon as possible and we will reschedule it to a more convenient time.
 There is a $50 fee for missed or forgotten appointments that are not rescheduled 24 hours in advance.